 El Submarino is essentially a reimagining of hot chocolate.
 It actually refers to a submarine, alluding to the drink’s preparation method.
 El Submarino is extremely famous in the wintertime, and it’s best to sweeten it up with a little sweetness.

 Cortado is a drink by putting a little dose of espresso into a tiny glass mug and mixing it with an equal number of steaming milk.
-The espresso to milk proportion creates a distinct taste in which the coffee’s richness shines.
+The espresso-to-milk proportion creates a distinct taste in which the coffee’s richness shines.
 Cortado is usually drinking in coffee shops since it is not meant to enjoy on the go.

 Hope you liked our best Argentinian food blog post.
-Let us know if we missed any food in Argentina and which one is your favorite one in the list of Argentinian dishes.
+Let us know if we missed any food in Argentina and which one is your favorite in the list of Argentinian dishes.